Pylons/pyramid/docs/narr/hooks.rst

 :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the view to be called.

+Both :meth:`pyramid.config.Configurator.add_notfound_view` and
+:class:`pyramid.view.notfound_view_config` can be used to automatically redirect requests to slash-appended routes.
+See :ref:`redirecting_to_slash_appended_routes` for examples.

 Here's some sample code that implements a minimal NotFound view callable:

 .. code-block:: python